joppuyo/customizer-disabler/readme.txt

 2. Activate the plugin via the plugins admin page.
 3. There's no step three.
 Activating the plugin disables Customizer automatically.

+## Frequently Asked Questions

+### Is there a GitHub repo?

+Yes, you can find the plugin on GitHub [here](https://github.com/joppuyo/customizer-disabler).

 ## Changelog

 ### 2.2.0 (2021-12-25)